AB-CE/abce/doc/introduction.rst

 exaggerated.
 Various packages for numerical calculations and optimization such as numpy and scipy offer the C like speed to numerical problems.
 Contrary to the common belief Python is not an interpreted language.
 Python is compiled to bytecode and than executed.
-What is more Python in combination with ZeroMQ allows us to parallelize the code and gain significant speed advantage over single-threaded code, that does not make use of the speed advantage of multi-core or multi-processor computers.
+ABCE allows to parallelize the code and gain significant speed advantage over single-threaded code, that does not make use of the speed advantage of multi-core or multi-processor computers.

-ABCE 0.3.1 supports Python 2.7, Python 3 support is planned for the 0.5 release.
+ABCE 0.5 supports Python 2.7, Python 3 support is planned.

 .. [#interpreter] Python is often falsely believe to be an interpreted language

-One of the mayor impediments of speed is that the GIL - global interpreter lock - of Python forces us to use the processing module instead of the threading module.
-Using multi-threading would allow the usage of ZeroMQ's  'inproc' socket instead of the slower 'ipc' or 'tpc' sockets.
-Once a GIL free version compatible with ZeroMQ is available this speed break can readily be removed as the processing and the threading module have the same API.

-In the current 3.0.1 version simulations are not entirely deterministic, the order of messages depends on which agent is called first.
-The call order of the agents by the virtual parallelization is not necessarily consistent.
-In other words, if your system has less cores than agents, not all agents do actually run in parallel.
-The parallelization is achieved by randomizing the message order.
-This leads to some agents sending the messages (or goods) faster than others, which determines the order of the messages before the randomization.
-The randomization in turn is not deterministic.
-In the 4.0.0 the randomization will not depend on the message order, but on the message id, which is a deterministic combination of the agent's name, id and message’s sequence number.
+For the simulated problem all agents are executed in parallel.
+This is achieved by randomizing the arrival of messages and orders between sub-rounds.
+For example if in one sub-round all agents make offers and in the next sub-round all agents receive and answer the offers, the order in which the agents receive is random, as if the agent's in the round before would make offers in a random order.

 Differences to other agent-based modeling platforms
 ---------------------------------------------------